Projects of our Scholarship Holders

 All of our scholarship holders commit themselves to a manageable amount of non-profit work when they accept our scholarship.
 Depending on their grade point average, we may even expect the implementation of their own non-profit project.
 But what does that mean?

-- the peace project of Diana Torres, a Master of Law student from Colombia
+1. The theater project “Between the Chairs” by a Syrian drama student.he peace project of 2.
+Diana Torres, a Master of Law student from Colombia.

 “Colombia is a country that has been suffering from the effects of an interior war for more than 50 years.
 According to official Colombian institutions, the number of victims of this armed conflict in Colombia already amounts to 8,447,047.

 A transitional judicial system was set up in Colombia in 2005 to negotiate solutions for the armed conflict.